 Roof materials used are to be congruent with the period style of the house.
-Materials approved include Cedar Shakes, Concrete roofing tiles, and Decra roof tiles as per the attached schedule.
+Materials approved include cedar shakes, boral concrete, roofing tiles, decra roof tiles, and architectural asphalt shingles as per the attached schedule.
 All roofing colours must be in darker hues, and natural/earth tones.
-Asphalt shingles may be permitted on a case-by-case basis.
-See Appendix A.

 Special attention is to be given to roof overhangs and roof drainage in relation to the style of the house.
 The appropriate overhang shall be provided for the house design (i.e. Georgian style - 300 mm / 1 foot).
-Two rain eavestrough treatments are allowed - they can be either an exposed eavestrough mounted to a 10 inch deep fascia board, or the recommended concealed gutter detail.
+Two rain eavestrough treatments are allowed - they can be either an exposed eavestrough mounted to a 10-inch deep fascia board, or the recommended concealed gutter detail.
 Rainwater leaders and eavestroughs are to match the fascia colour and be painted out to match the background surface.
 Pre-finished aluminum fascias are acceptable and must match the trim colour of the house.